trust-mfn-berlin/animals-as-objects/vault/theme.showing-animals.md

 The following will describe the purposes of putting animals in human captivity on display that have long been accepted by most zoological gardens and reveal their reciprocal influences and trajectories.
 It will become evident that it is almost impossible to clearly distinguish between the perspectives and self-understandings of zoo management and visitors.

-## Recreation – entertainment and spectacle
+## Recreation – Entertainment and Spectacle

 After founding their zoological gardens, it became clear to many zoo directors – almost exclusively men up until late in the 20th century – that the throngs of visitors required to pay for the upkeep of zoos would not be coming to see native animals.